survivejs/react-book/manuscript/11_styling_react.md

 It is simple to try out various styling approaches with Webpack.
 You can do it all ranging from vanilla CSS to more complex setups.
 React specific tooling even comes with loaders of their own.
 This makes it easy to try out different alternatives.

 React based styling approaches allow us to push styles to component level.
 This provides an interesting contrast to conventional approaches where CSS is kept separate.
 Dealing with component specific logic becomes easier.
-You will lose some power provided by CSS but in return you gain something that is simpler to understand.
+You will lose some power provided by CSS.
+In return you gain something that is simpler to understand.
 It is also harder to break.

 CSS Modules strike in between conventional approach and React specific approaches.
 Even though it's a newcomer, it shows a lot of promise.
 The biggest benefit seems to be that it doesn't lose too much in the process.
 It's a nice step ahead from what was before.

-There are no best practices yet and we are still figuring out the best ways to do this in React.
+There are no best practices yet, and we are still figuring out the best ways to do this in React.
 You will likely have to do some experimentation of your own to figure out what ways fit your use case the best.